Reviews You Can Rely On

 Likes

 This small, portable speaker is about the size of a block of cheese and is easy to stow away.
-It weighs only 0.8 pounds and has an IP67 rating.
-It's coated in soft, grippy silicon, so it works well in wet conditions as the rain rolls right off, and it's tough for dust and sand to get in, though the charging cover needs to be sealed when it's around rain or water.
+It weighs only 0.8 pounds and has an IPX7 rating.
+It's coated in soft, grippy silicon, so it works well in wet conditions as the rain rolls right off.
+We used it at the beach, and it had good resistance against small grains of sand.
+That said, the charging cover needs to be sealed when it's around rain or water.

 soundcore 2 - the soundcore 2 is one of the smallest, most lightweight speakers...